Gender-Affirming Voice Care

 Environment

-To ensure you get the most out of your appointment, it is best to conduct the session in a quiet, well-lit private space.
+It is important to conduct a telehealth session in a safe and quiet environment.
+For safety reasons, your provider may ask where you are conducting the session in case of an emergency.
+To ensure you get the most out of your appointment, it is best to conduct the session in a quiet, well-lit, private space.
 This will ensure minimal distractions.
-If you are conducting the session somewhere outside of your home, please be sure you are stationary and with a good internet connection.
+If you are conducting the session outside your home, please be sure you are stationary and with a good internet connection.

 Your SLP will walk you through the steps of each exercise from the comfort of your own home.
-So long as you have a stable internet connection, effective and efficient healthcare is just a click away!
+As long as you have a stable internet connection, effective and efficient healthcare is just a click away!

 SINGING VOICE

 Do you want to be able to sing higher or lower?
 Maybe you want to sing without tension and strain?
 Perhaps your goal is to develop a different vocal register/mode, and you have never sung in M1 (chest voice) or M2 (head voice/falsetto) before and want to develop these areas.
 Or do you want your singing voice to sound more gender-neutral, fluid, masculine, feminine, or just more aligned with your gender identity?
+We can help with that!

 Some goals for voice care may include:

-• Establishing a daily singing voice warm-up routine
+- Establishing a daily singing voice warm-up routine.

-• Decreasing body tension through musculoskeletal release through circumlaryngeal massage and stretches
+- Decreasing body tension through musculoskeletal release through circumlaryngeal massage and stretches.

-• Coordinating the vocal subsystems (respiration, phonation, and resonance) through evidence-based exercises including SOVTEs (semi-occluded vocal tract exercises)
+- Coordinating the vocal subsystems (respiration, phonation, and resonance) through evidence-based exercises including SOVTEs (semi-occluded vocal tract exercises).

-• Understanding/training the different registers/modes of the voice such as M1 (sometimes referred to as “chest”), M2 (sometimes referred to as “head/falsetto”), or using a “mix” of these modes while singing.
+- Understanding/training the different registers/modes of the voice such as M1 (sometimes referred to as “chest”), M2 (sometimes referred to as “head/falsetto”), or using a “mix” of these modes while singing.

-• Techniques to alter vocal tract shaping (sometimes called acoustics or resonance) in order to be perceived as more/less feminine, masculine, or non-binary.
+- Techniques to alter vocal tract shaping (sometimes called acoustics or resonance) in order to be perceived as more/less feminine, masculine, or non-binary.

-• Finding a comfortable pitch with a wide range in which to sing as well as repertoire (songs) that fits that range.
+- Finding a comfortable pitch with a wide range in which to sing as well as repertoire (songs) that fits that range.